- Aman

-You must apply to restore your status within 90 days of losing it.
-If more than 90 days have passed since your status expired, you will not be eligible for restoration and will need to leave Canada and reapply for a work permit from outside the country.
+You must apply to restore your status within 90 days of the loss of your status.
+If more than 90 days have passed since the expiration of your status, you will not be eligible for restoration and must leave Canada and reapply for a work permit from outside Canada.

-To apply for restoration of your status within the 90-day window, you will need to gather the following essential documents:
+To apply to restore your status within the 90-day timeframe, you must gather the following required documents:

-1. **Application to Change Conditions or Extend Your Stay (IMM 5710)**: Complete this form, ensuring that you select "Restore my status as a worker" under section 3.
-Include a separate page providing a detailed explanation of why you remained in Canada beyond your authorized stay.
+1. **Application to Change Conditions or Extend Your Stay (IMM 5710)**: Complete this application, but be sure to check "Restore my status as a worker" in section 3.
+Include a separate page detailing at length the reasons for which you remained in Canada for longer than permitted.

 2. **Employer-Specific Documents**: Your employer must provide you with a copy of your Labour Market Impact Assessment (LMIA) and job offer letter for an employer-specific work permit, or an Offer of Employment number and job offer copy for an LMIA-exempt work permit.

-3. **Personal Identification and Status Documents**: Include clear scans of your valid passport's identification pages and current or previous work permits, study permits, or visitor records.
+3. **Personal Identification and Status Documents**: Include clear scans of the identification pages of your valid passport and current or previous work permits, study permits, or visitor records.

-4. **Proof of Payment**: You will need to pay the restoration fee ($239.75), work permit processing fee ($155), open work permit holder fee ($100, if applicable), and biometrics fee ($85, if required).
-Include proof of payment for all applicable fees with your application.
+4. **Proof of Payment**: You need to pay the restoration fee ($239.75), work permit processing fee ($155), open work permit holder fee ($100, if applicable), and biometrics fee ($85, if needed).
+Include proof of payment of all the applicable fees with your application.

 **Submitting Your Application**